wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/plan-app-project/includes/example.md

 - Go paperless for the entire process.
 (We noted the savings and environmental impact as a project benefit as well.)

-- Automatically look up the gear being service based on the customer's purchase history.
+- Automatically look up the gear being serviced based on the customer's purchase history.

 - Do initial assessment checks and gather pictures if needed through the app (greatly reducing the time it takes to gather that information from four potential sales team members and end-to-end process time).